RaphelWei/my-blog-base/content/about.md

 comment: false
 ---

-Currently I am a master student at University of Minnesota - Twin Cities, under the supervision of Prof. Ju Sun.
-I have a broad interest in machine learning, especially
+I am a graduate student at University of Minnesota - Twin Cities, under the supervision of Prof. [Ju Sun](https://sunju.org).
+I also work closely with Prof. [Yongxin Chen](https://yongxin.ae.gatech.edu/) at Georgia Tech.
+My ultimate goal is to develop efficient algorithms for the machine learning community using optimization techniques.
+Currently I am working on fast tensor methods and non-convex min-max problems with applications to GANs.

-For more information regarding my research, please refer to my academic homepage.
+For more information regarding my research, please refer to my [academic homepage](https://sihanwei.org).

 ---

 96年生，男。